Mikachu2333/JarkViewer/README_EN.md

 git clone git@github.com:jark006/JarkViewer.git --depth=1
 ```

-This software is built with fully static linking.
+This project is developed using `Visual Studio 2026`, with all third-party libraries statically linked.
 Developers need to prepare all third-party static library files before compilation.
-Please download the corresponding version of the third-party static library package from the link below and extract it to the specified location as instructed.
+Please download the corresponding version of the third-party static library archive from the link below and extract it to the specified location according to the instructions.

 Static Library Download: [https://github.com/jark006/JarkViewer/releases/tag/static_lib](https://github.com/jark006/JarkViewer/releases/tag/static_lib)

 With the exception of `OpenCV`, the static libraries above were copied from libraries installed via vcpkg.
 The OpenCV static library compilation baseline instruction set is AVX2, meaning it only supports `Intel 4th generation` / `AMD Ryzen series` and later CPUs.
-Besides removing unnecessary components like dnn/js/java/python bindings, the following main modifications were made:
+The following main modifications were made:
 1. In source file `opencv-4.12.0\modules\imgcodecs\src\loadsave.cpp` lines #68-79, removed the image resolution limit.
 2. In source file `opencv-4.12.0\modules\highgui\src\window_w32.cpp` line #337, changed `IDC_CROSS` to `IDC_ARROW`, i.e., not using a crosshair cursor inside `cv::imshow()` windows.